Israeli leader warns Hezbollah during visit to border - NewsBreak

 Israel’s new prime minister paid an unannounced visit to the border with Lebanon on Tuesday, threatening to unleash a harsh military response to what he described as “unacceptable” aggression by the Lebanese militant Hezbollah group.

-He was joined by Israeli Defence Minister Benny Gantz and top military officials as he toured the area.
+He was joined by Israeli Defense Minister Benny Gantz and top military officials as he toured the area.

 Israel considers Hezbollah its most serious immediate threat, estimating the Iranian-backed group has some 150,000 rockets and missiles aimed at Israel.

-Lebanon claims the Karish gas field is disputed territory, while Israel says it lies within its internationally recognised economic waters.
+Lebanon claims the Karish gas field in the eastern Mediterranean is disputed territory, while Israel says it lies within its internationally recognized economic waters.
 The United States has been mediating indirect negotiations since October 2020.

+Late Tuesday, Lapid flew over the gas field in an apparent message to Lebanon.
+“Israel’s natural gas reserves have the potential to contribute toward a solution to the global energy crisis," he said.

-Israel and Lebanon, which have been officially at war since Israel’s creation in 1948, both claim some 330 square miles of the Mediterranean Sea.
+Israel and Lebanon, which have been officially at war since Israel’s creation in 1948, both claim some 860 square kilometers (330 square miles) of the Mediterranean Sea.
 Lebanon hopes to exploit offshore gas reserves as it grapples with the worst economic crisis in its modern history.

 Comments / 0